ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/natgateway.md

 ## Argument Reference

 * `datacenter_id` - (Required) Datacenter's UUID.
 * `name` - (Optional) Name of an existing network load balancer forwarding rule that you want to search for.
+Search by name is case-insensitive, but the whole resource name is required (we do not support partial matching).
 * `id` - (Optional) ID of the network load balancer forwarding rule you want to search for.

 `datacenter_id` and either `name` or `id` must be provided.
 If none, or both of `name` and `id` are provided, the datasource will return an error.